bottamichele/Pong-Python/README.md

 ## About pong branch
-This branch contains the implemention of Pong based on [pong-basic brach](https://github.com/bottamichele/Pong-Python/tree/pong-basic) that adds improvements on collision system with using pybox2d library and new AI bot with high skill bot.
+This branch contains the implemention of Pong based on [pong-basic brach](https://github.com/bottamichele/Pong-Python/tree/pong-basic) that adds improvements on collision system with using pybox2d library and new AI bot with high skill.

 ## Library used
 - [PyGame](https://www.pygame.org/)